4 Vital Steps to Asthma Emergency Plan

 – Unable to speak more than one or two words per breath

 – Little or no improvement after using prescribed reliever medication

-- Areas at base of throat and between ribs “sucking in and out”
+– Areas at the base of the throat and between ribs “sucking in and out”

 – Blueness around lips

 Note: Not all of the above symptoms may be present.

 If you or anyone in your care have any of the signs above, call emergency services immediately and follow the 4 vital steps asthma emergency plan below.